nesi/support-docs/docs/Getting_Started/Cheat_Sheets/Git:_Reference_Sheet.md

         ssh -T git@github.com

-    You may be promted to authenticate, if so type \'yes\'\
+    You may be promted to authenticate, if so type 'yes'
     If everything is working, you should see the message

         Hi User!
 You've successfully authenticated, but GitHub does not provide shell access.